emanueltameklo31/Windows-Server-Domain-Architecture-Lab/README.md

 ## 7) Enable internet for the internal network (RAS/NAT)

-Goal: Client on Internal Network can browse the web **through** the DC.
+⭐Goal: Client on Internal Network can browse the web **through** the DC.

 1. Server Manager → Add Roles and Features
 2. Install **Remote Access**